KateEllen/Autocomplete/README.md

 ```

 ## How to run locally

+** To use OPENAI you will need your own API key.
+This should be added to a .env file and added to .gitignore file for security. **
 Step 1 - Open two terminals
 Step 2 - Install the python requirements by typing: ** pip install -r requirements.txt ** into the first terminal
 Step 3 - To run the backend type 'python app.py' in the first terminal